How to protect your WordPress website from hackers in 9 steps

 Copy and paste the code at the end of this page into the Wordfence “Import” box

-Scan: get a Wordfence full scan scan going asap and use the buttons provided to:
+Malware Scanning: get a Wordfence full scan scan going ASAP and use the buttons provided to:

 — delete any files marked as non-WordPress

 Use Block Bad Queries as your web application firewall.

 Use Limit Login Attempts as your Brute Force Login attack protection.
 Reduce login attempts to 3, with a 90-minute lockout for exceeding 3.
 Set Blocking after 4 attempts to 9999 hours…

 Disable file editing from inside WordPress by adding the following line of code into the wp-config. php file.

 Add an additional safety factor to prevent unauthorised access.
 You can do this by either:

 With the WP 2FA plugin which works in conjunction with the Authenticator app on your phone.
 When an administrator logs in, a 6-digit code is sent via SMS to the phone that’s configured on your account.